merledu/azadi-soc/README.md

 Locate the "$readmemh" function and swap the path of the custom hex file to the output hex file.

-Ibex is added as a sub-module so you need to clone this repo with sub-modules.
-Run this command.

-    git clone --recurse-submodules -j8 https://github.com/merledu/azadi-new.git

 ##  Connecting with GDB
 1. For debugging programs make sure that your code is compiled with -g or -ggdb flag.
 2. program can only be debuged when it is running which means user should start simulation first